A childhood spent on horseback, under the big sky.

 You are expected to come prepared and ready to work.

-Generally, the most that is known about the daily adventure is the Time and Place.
+The most known about the daily adventure is the Time and Place.

 In the dark of night, long before breakfast, horses are saddled and equipped for the rendezvous.